Fredrik Friis

-Friis' musical career started with a local performance at home in Sandefjord when he was five years old.
+Friis was born in Sandefjord, and his musical career started with a local performance when he was five years old.
 He bought a saxophone and started his first orchestra, Daisy Bell, in 1940.
 Friis made his first appearance on radio December 7, 1946, and became famous in 1948 with the song "Swinging Baby", which was performed in a show from Store Studio in NRK.
 He had his first appearance on Chat Noir in 1950 with Aud Schønemann, and the following year he was called by John Johanson in the record company Nera.
 Friis got a contract and made his debut in 1951 on the label Musica.
 Later he also published records on Philips and Columbia.
 His record production on his own counts twelve singles and three LPs, as well as an LP with Arnt Haugen.

 Fredrik Friis has a large production of songs and lyrics behind him.
 He has over 600 songs recorded in the base of TONO.

 Fredrik Friis has made his mark on Norwegian popular music for more than 50 years.
 In addition to his musical career, he has also worked as a welfare officer in the Navy and a social consultant in the Welfare Service for the merchant navy.
 He was for many years a social consultant in the Armed Forces Command, where he had the central responsibility for the Armed Forces' economic social service and the crew's living and welfare supplement schemes.

 At the age of 83, he entered the British chart list when British soul artist Lemar used the tune "Eventyrlandet" which Friis composed for child artist Eivind Løberg in the 1970s.
 Lemar made the lyrics to Friis's tune under the name "It's Not That Easy".
 The song lay eleven weeks on the chart list in the fall of 2006, reaching seventh place.